 Calle de Fuencarral in Madrid is a popular street for visitors and shoppers offering a hip, trendy and bohemian crowd with access to many points of interest.
-It's a pedestrian thoroughfare with no automobiles allowed and offers museums, a historic public market, a landmark church with stunning architecture and lots of small independent shops, restaurants and cafes.
+It's a pedestrian thoroughfare with no cars allowed and offers museums, a historic public market, a landmark church with stunning architecture and lots of small independent shops, restaurants and cafes.

 It spans the distance from the Gran Vía to the Chamberí neighbourhood with its central hub in Malasaña.
-Whether you're here to check out the history and stunning architecture, relax at a quaint sidewalk cafe, capture local color or hit up vintage clothing stores, this is the spot.
+Whether you're here to check out the history and stunning architecture, relax at a quaint sidewalk cafe, capture local colour or hit up vintage clothing stores, this is the spot.

 Calle de Fuencarral in Madrid - one of the highlights of 5 Best Shopping Streets in Madrid and 11 Best Places to Go Shopping in Madrid (Read all about Madrid here)